moodle-an-hochschulen/moodle-plugin-maintaining/README.md

 # moodle-plugin-maintaining
-Documentation wiki for maintaining moodleuulm's Moodle plugins in a collaborative way.
+Documentation wiki for maintaining the moodle-an-hochschulen Moodle plugins in a collaborative way.